-I am a librarian dedicated to providing exceptional information services to all users and teaching them the skills necessary for success in both academics and the real world.
+I am a librarian dedicated to providing exceptional information services to all users and teaching students the research skills necessary for success in both academics and the real world.
 I highly value creativity, collaboration, and innovation – and I believe that information literacy is a vital 21st Century skill.

 Previously, I worked as an information literacy fellow at the UMKC Miller Nichols research library, and also as academic library assistant and evening supervisor at MidAmerica Nazarene University’s Mabee Library.
 I hold a Master’s degree in Library and Information Science from Simmons College and a Bachelor’s degree in English Literature from Ball State University.
 I have also worked in a public library, a historical society archive, and a detention center library.

 When I am not engaged in my work, I especially enjoy spending time with my family and friends, traveling, playing music, reading, and writing novels.
 I thoroughly enjoy both tea and coffee, and I always appreciate a clever pun.